-What is the Meaning of the Images on Playing Cards?
+What is the Meaning of the Playing Cards with Pictures?

-The images depicted on playing cards have bemused and puzzled players for generations.
-However, the modern appearance of cards traces its origin back hundreds of years, with their format and meaning changing considerably over time.
+Playing cards with pictures of kings, queens, and jacks have bemused and puzzled players for generations.
+However, contemporary cards trace their origin back to Middle Ages, with their format and meaning changing considerably over time.

-We’ve all used a standard deck of 52 playing cards at least once, be it for playing social games, gambling or even on rare occasions for mystical endeavours such as soothsaying and fortune reading.
-We are all familiar with the deck’s top dogs in the form of the queens, kings, jacks and aces, as well as their numerological entourage of lesser numbers.
+We’ve all used a standard deck of 52 playing cards at least once, whether for playing card games, gambling or even on rare occasions for magic endeavours such as fortune telling.
+We are all familiar with the deck’s top dogs; the queens, kings, jacks, and aces – followed by a numerological entourage of lesser card symbols.

-However, the playing cards deck that you are familiar with today looked very different a few centuries ago in both its appearance and the names assigned to the “cards family” characters.
-Let’s delve deeper into the evolution of playing cards and how their appearance and classification shifted over the years.
+However, the card deck you are familiar with today looked very different a few centuries ago in its appearance and the titles assigned to the “cards family” characters.
+Let’s delve deeper into the evolution of playing cards with pictures and how their appearance has evolved over the years.

-As mentioned, different states adopted different deck sizes.
+As mentioned above, different countries adopted different deck sizes.
 Besides the standard 52-card French deck, there was the 40-card Spanish deck and the 32-card German deck.
-In the end, the 52-card deck made its way to England, and from there, to North America and other parts of the colonial empire.
+In the end, the 52-card deck made its way to England.
+From there, the cards made their way to North America and other parts of the world.

 Playing Card Suits

-The original Italian suits were the coins, cups, clubs and swords.
-The French modified this to the more familiar hearts, clubs, diamonds and spades.
-It is believed that the suits symbolised the different social echelons of French society.
+The original Italian suits were coins, cups, clubs, and swords.
+The French modified this to the more familiar hearts, clubs, diamonds, and spades.
+Historians believe each suit symbol represented a different social echelon of French society.
 The exclusively red and black colour scheme was chosen since these two colours were cheaper to print.

-In the medieval European patriarchal society, there was little room for women.
-As a result, the first cards had kings, cavaliers and knaves (jacks) as the picture images.
-It was perhaps a nod to chivalry that prompted the French to substitute the cavalier with a queen, thus making the deck more equitable.
-Similarly, the knave, whose side symbol was Kn was often confused with the king symbol Kn, so their name got changed to the modern jack.
+In the medieval European patriarchal society, card symbolism spared little room for women.
+As a result, the first cards had kings, cavaliers, and knaves (jacks) as the picture images.
+A nod to chivalry prompted the French to substitute the cavalier with a queen, thus making the deck more equitable.
+Similarly, players often confused the knave, whose side symbol was Kn, with the king symbol K. Subsequently, they changed the name to the modern jack.

 The Ace of Spades

-In the standard deck of cards, it’s hard not to notice that ace of spades has a more intricate design than the rest of the aces.
-This goes back to the 19th-century tax laws in the UK when all cards had to be taxed.
+In the standard deck of playing cards with pictures, it’s hard not to notice that the ace of spades has a more intricate design than the rest of the aces.
+This goes back to the 19th-century tax laws in the UK, when all cards had to be taxed.

-Since ace of spades was the first card in a deck, it had a unique design as it was a “duty” card, onto which a tax mark would be stamped, to indicate that the tax has been paid on that deck.
-Forging the ace of spades was a capital crime, with one individual even being sentenced to death for doing this.
+Since ace of spades was the first card in a deck, it had a unique design as it was a “duty” card.
+This meant that people would stamp a tax mark onto it to indicate that the tax had been paid on that deck.
+Forging the ace of spades was a capital crime, with one individual even being sentenced to death.

 The Joker Card

-Original playing card didn’t contain a joker.
-Jokers only made their debut in the 1860s when a special trump card had to be added to the deck for the game of euchre.
-It is believed that the word joker derived itself from the game name euchre.
+Original playing cards didn’t contain jokers.
+Jokers only debuted in the 1860s when people had to add a unique trump card to the deck for the game of Euchre.
+It is believed that the word joker derives from the game name Euchre.

-Original cards had white backgrounds that were often used to scribble messages, etc. However, due to individual scribbles or smudges, it became easy for an opponent to identify a card, so patterned backgrounds were introduced to counter this predictability.
+Original cards had white backgrounds that were often used to scribble messages, etc. However, individual scribbles or smudges made it easy for an opponent to identify a card.
+For this reason, designers introduced patterned backgrounds to counter this predictability.

 Indices and One-Way Cards

-Small indices at the edge of each card showcasing its value were introduced in the 1870s, to resolve the need for players to have to spread out their entire deck in full to see what cards they had.
+Manufacturers also introduced small indices at the edge of each card showcasing its value in the 1870s in order to resolve the need for players to spread out their entire deck in full to see what cards they had.
 Similarly, court cards before the 19th century were all one-sided and turning a card around was a dead giveaway that you held a court.
-So double-ended court cards were introduced to assist card players more effortlessly conceal what they were holding.
+So people introduced double-ended court cards to assist players in more effortlessly concealing what they were holding.